Linking youth with the arts, journalism, and each other across Louisville's

 metropolitan area.

-ARTS ANGLE VANTAGE nurtures citizenship and builds an equitable and creative community by giving youth from diverse backgrounds access to the arts and by empowering them to use their voices to create public service journalism that delivers local news and views on arts and culture.
+ARTS ANGLE* is an intergenerational public service that prepares youth from diverse backgrounds for success by providing access to the arts and empowering them to use their voices to create arts journalism that reaches a wide and diverse public.

 • increased interest in arts and creativity among young people,